Andrew Mountbatten-Windsor: Career officer

-From 1995 to 1996 Andrew was posted as senior pilot of 815 Naval Air Squadron, then the largest flying unit in the Fleet Air Arm.
-His main responsibility was to supervise flying standards and to guarantee an effective operational capability.
-He was promoted to commander on 27 April 1999, finishing his active naval career at the Ministry of Defence in 2001, as an officer of the Diplomatic Directorate of the Naval Staff.
-In July of that year Andrew was retired from the Active List of the Navy.
-In 2004 he was made an honorary captain, promoted to rear admiral on his 50th birthday on 19 February 2010, and to vice admiral in 2015.
+From 1995 to 1996, Andrew was posted as senior pilot of 815 Naval Air Squadron, then the largest flying unit in the Fleet Air Arm.
+His main responsibility was to supervise flying standards and ensure effective operational capability.
+He was promoted to commander on 27 April 1999.
+He concluded his active naval career at the Ministry of Defence in 2001 as an officer of the Diplomatic Directorate of the Naval Staff.
+In July that year, Andrew was retired from the Active List of the Navy.
+He was made an honorary captain in 2004, promoted to rear admiral on his 50th birthday on 19 February 2010, and to vice admiral in 2015.